How to Find Blocking Queries in SQL Server

 All the work that has been done by the transaction will be rolled back.
 The database must be put back in the state it was before the transaction was started.

-In this article, I try to explain the how to find blocking queries in SQL Server.
+In the next article, I am going to discuss Database Normalization in SQL Server.
+Here, in this article, I try to explain the how to find blocking queries in SQL Server.
 I hope this article will help you with your need.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.